Ashoka Vanamlo Arjuna Kalyanam

-The film's editing and cinematography is done by Viplav Nyshadam and Pavi K Pavan respectively.
+The film's editing and cinematography are done by Viplav Nyshadam and Pavi K Pavan respectively.
 The film's music is composed by Jay Krish.
 The film was released on 6 May 2022.
+The film was remade in Tamil as Love Marriage (2025).

 Plot

-Arjun Kumar Allam (Vishwak Sen) is a 33 Year old guy from Suryapet in Telangana.
-As his family are unable to find girls in their community, they get into an alliance with a family in Ashokapuram Village in Andhra Pradesh.
-They travel to Ashokapuram for the engagement ceremony with Madhavi (Rukshar Dhillon).
+Arjun Kumar Allam is a 33-year-old man from Suryapet in Telangana.
+As his family is unable to find girls in their community, they get into an alliance with a family in Ashokapuram Village in Andhra Pradesh.
+They travel to Ashokapuram for the engagement ceremony with Madhavi.
 Though Arjun is keen to talk to Madhavi, she appears to be shy and less talkative.
-Madhavi has a younger sister Vasudha (Ritika Nayak) who is more talkative in nature.
+Madhavi has a younger sister Vasudha, who is more talkative in nature.
 During the pre-wedding shoot, Arjun notices that Madhavi has tears in her eyes.
-As Arjun's family is about to leave to their town, the bus breaks down which makes them stay for few more days in the same house.
+As Arjun's family is about to leave for their town, the bus breaks down, which makes them stay for a few more days in the same house.
 Further attempts to leave the house get blocked due to the government imposing a lockdown due to the COVID-19 pandemic.

-Arjun drops a paper with his mobile number and Madhavi chats with him on whatsapp, which makes him happy.
-Due to mis-understanding, Arjun tries to kiss Madhavi and she slaps him in return.
-Arjun soon realizes that its Vasudha who has been chatting with him all this while and he assumed that it was Madhavi.
+Arjun drops a paper with his mobile number, and Madhavi chats with him on WhatsApp, which makes him happy.
+Due to a misunderstanding, Arjun tries to kiss Madhavi, and she slaps him in return.
+Arjun soon realizes that it is Vasudha who has been chatting with him all this while and he assumed that it was Madhavi.
 As the elders agree to get them married earlier, Arjun says that he needs some time to agree to the wedding.
-Vasudha figures out that Arjun was slapped by Madhavi and tries to patch up the mis-understanding.
-Vasudha gets to know that Madhavi is in love with another guy from her college and their parents have forced her to the engagement.
+Vasudha figures out that Arjun was slapped by Madhavi and tries to patch up the misunderstanding.
+Vasudha gets to know that Madhavi is in love with another guy from her college and their parents have forced her into the engagement.
 Due to Vasudha, Madhavi talks to Arjun and says sorry.
 Arjun agrees to the wedding and informs the elders.

-Next day, every one gets a shock as Madhavi elopes with another guy.
-This creates a rift between the elders on either sides.
-As Arjun's family starts to leave the village on road, the local MLA Rajaram (Vennela Kishore) and police force them back to go back to Madhavi's house due to Corona restrictions and MLA gives clear instructions to the volunteers to get signature daily from all of them till the Covid restrictions are lifted.
+The next day, everyone gets a shock as Madhavi elopes with another guy.
+This creates a rift between the elders on either side.
+As Arjun's family starts to leave the village on the road, the local MLA Rajaram and police force them back to go back to Madhavi's house due to COVID restrictions, and Rajaram gives clear instructions to the volunteers to get a signature daily from all of them till the COVID restrictions are lifted.
 An upset Arjun drinks along with his relatives and blasts them for creating rifts.
-Arjun has a rift with Vasudha, who comes to console him and asks her if she would have married an ordinary guy like Arjun?
+Arjun has a rift with Vasudha, who comes to console him and asks her if she would have married an ordinary guy like Arjun.
 Vasudha starts thinking about this.